repath-project/repath-studio/resources/public/icons/README.md

 ## Icon specs

-- Size should be 17x17 pixels
+- Size should be 17x17 pixels.
-- Lines should be 1px wide
+- Lines should be 1px wide.
-- Elements should be converted to paths (no lines)
+- Elements should be converted to strokeless paths.
-- Path shapes should be merged into a single path
+- Those paths should be united into a single path.
-- All external edges should be rounded
+- All external edges should be rounded.
-- The suggested distance between two shapes is two pixels in order to be visible
+- The suggested distance between two shapes is two pixels in order to be distinguishable.
-- Use of filters is prohibited
+- Use of filters is prohibited.
-- The exported SVG should be optimized (unneeded elements should be removed)
+- The exported SVG should be optimized (unneeded elements should be removed).

 ## Creating sharp icons

 A common misconception is that vector icons look good regardless of their rendered size.
-Although they behave a lot better when resized, in comparison to rasterized images, they can also end up blurry.
+Although they behave a lot better than rasterized images when resized, they can also end up slightly blurry.
 That is why we need to design the icons in the exact size that they are going to be rendered.
 We also need to use a pixel grid and make sure that we follow it as much us we can.

 You can take a look at the icon-template.svg below